uit-no/research-software.uit.no/content/blog/2023-help-with-automation-and-efficiency.md

 follow-up steps.

-## Too much manual work is needed to process each out of many analyses
+## Too much manual work is needed to process each of the many analyses

 The analyses have to be carried out by varying a number of parameters but for each new variation a new script was created and manually adjusted.
 We have